heber-silva/CKA-Obsidian-Vault/Workloads/Pod.md

 - **Pods that run a single container**.
 The "one-container-per-Pod" model is the most common Kubernetes use case; in this case, you can think of a Pod as a wrapper around a single container; Kubernetes manages Pods rather than managing the containers directly.

 - **Pods that run multiple containers that need to work together**.
-A Pod can encapsulate an application composed of [multiple co-located containers](https://kubernetes.io/docs/concepts/workloads/pods/#how-pods-manage-multiple-containers) that are tightly coupled and need to share resources.
+A Pod can encapsulate an application composed of [](https://kubernetes.io/docs/concepts/workloads/pods/#how-pods-manage-multiple-containers) that are tightly coupled and need to share resources.
 These co-located containers form a single cohesive unit.

     Grouping multiple co-located and co-managed containers in a single Pod is a relatively advanced use case.
 You should use this pattern only in specific instances in which your containers are tightly coupled.